Iancheung228/Iancheung228.github.io/_posts/barebone_transformer.md

 2) TBD

-Let's walk through what training one single piece of training data in a transformer looks like.
+Let's walk through what training 1 iteration on a single piece of data in a transformer looks like.
+In practice, we will of course train on a batch of data.

 In NLP a single piece of training data is usually a sequence of words (tokens to be exact).
 The length of this sequence is determined by a hyperparameter we choose, called the context_length.
+A longer context_length means the model has a larger RAM.

 We also have access to a pretrained database of vocabulary.
-You can think of this vocab database as a matrix that contains every word in the Oxford English dictionary.
-Unlike the Oxford English Dictionary, however, instead of defining a word by other words, we define a word by a vector of length embed_dim (non-contextual information).
-It is important to note that although this vector contains valuable information about the word when considered alone, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
+You can think of this database of vocabulary as a matrix that contains every word in the Oxford English dictionary.
+Unlike the Oxford English Dictionary, however, instead of defining a word with other English words, we define a word by a vector with dimension length embed_dim.
+Each one of these vectors contains valuable information about the word when considered alone, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
 Transformer aims to learn a richer vector representation, based on the context where this word appears in.
+That is the database of vocabulary contains non-contextual information while Transformer aims to learn contextual information.

 ## data manipulation
 The early bird eats the worm.